EnumeratedDev/bpm/README.md

 ## Features
 - Simple to use subcommands
-- Can install binary and source packages
+- Can install binary packages (and source packages in the future)
-- Can be easily installed on practically any system
-- No bloat

 ## Information
 BPM is still in very early development.
-It should not be installed on any system you use seriously.
-I recommend trying this out in a VM or container.
-In addition to this, this is one of the first projects I have made using the go programming language so code quality may not be the best.
-This project was made to help me learn go and how linux systems work better.
-It is not meant to replace the big package managers in any way
+Do not install it without knowing what you are doing.
+I would only recommend using it in a Virtual Machine for testing

 ## Build from source